acquia/blt/docs/updating-blt.md

 1. Review and commit changes to your project files.
 1. Rarely, you may need to refresh your local environment via `blt setup`.
 This will drop your local database and re-install Drupal.

-### Modifying update behavior

-By default BLT will modify a handful of files in your project to conform to the [upstream template](https://github.com/acquia/blt/blob/9.x/template).
-If you'd like to prevent this, set `extra.blt.update` to `false` in `composer.json`:

-      "extra": {
-        "blt": {
-            "update": false
-        }
-      }

-Please note that if you choose to do this, it is your responsibility to track upstream changes.
-This is very likely to cause issues when you upgrade BLT to a new version.

 ## Updating from a non-Composer-managed (very old) version

 If you are using an older version of BLT that was not installed using Composer, you may update to the Composer-managed version by running the following commands: